Saffir–Simpson scale: Criticism

 Some scientists, including Kerry Emanuel and Lakshmi Kantha, have criticized the scale as being too simplistic, namely that the scale takes into account neither the physical size of a storm nor the amount of precipitation it produces.
 They and others point out that the Saffir–Simpson scale, unlike the moment magnitude scale used to measure earthquakes, is not continuous, and is quantized into a small number of categories.
 Proposed replacement classifications include the Hurricane Intensity Index, which is based on the dynamic pressure caused by a storm's winds, and the Hurricane Hazard Index, which is based on surface wind speeds, the radius of maximum winds of the storm, and its translational velocity.
 Both of these scales are continuous, akin to the Richter scale.
 However, neither of these scales has been used by officials.

+New proposed scales include those based on factors other than peak wind speed alone.
+One proposal involves separate scales for wind, for storm surge, and for rainfall.
+Another involves a combination of storm surge, rainfall, and wind.
+A further proposal focuses on "central pressure deficit"—the difference in barometric pressure between the center of the storm and outside it—as an overall intensity metric correlating better with damage and being easier to measure.